nautobot/nautobot/nautobot/docs/installation/http-server.md

 !!! warning
     Certain components of Nautobot (such as the display of rack elevation diagrams) rely on the use of embedded objects.
 Ensure that your HTTP server configuration does not override the `X-Frame-Options` response header set by Nautobot.

+!!! important
+    If you used a self-signed certificate, you will likely need to explicitly allow connectivity in your browser.

 ## Troubleshooting